Soroushnk/Astro/README.md

   1. First you should download the script usingone of the codes  below :

    a.
 ```bash
 wget https://raw.githubusercontent.com/Soroushnk/Astro/main/Astro.sh

 ```
    b.

-(this will download the hole repository)
+(This will download the hole repository)
 ```bash
 git clone https://github.com/Soroushnk/Astro.git
 cd Astro
 ```
-  2. then you should make the file runable by using code below
+  2. Then you should make the file runable by using code below

 ```bash
 chmod +x Astro.sh
 ```
-  3. then you should run the bash with one of the codes below
+  3. After that you should run the bash with one of the codes below

 ```bash
 ./Astro.sh
 ```
-   b. or :
+   b.
+Or:

 ```bash
 bash Astro.sh